Understanding remote patient monitoring system: functions and technology

 Automated Alerts and Notifications

-Which health devices can be integrated with remote patient monitoring system
+Which health devices can be integrated with a remote patient monitoring system?

 The choice of devices depends on the specific health parameters to be monitored and the patient's medical condition.
 Here are some common health devices that can be integrated with an RPM system: